Are you looking to add to your bucket list of clients as a freelancer?

 For example, in the“for sale” section, you will find a list of items on sale or for free.
 The same applies to other parts of the classified sections.

-And being a free for all, “come one come all and advertise here” type of a site, means that scam jobs also find there way and exploit vulnerable freelance writers.
+And being a free for all, “come one come all and advertise here” type of a site, means that scam jobs also find there way and exploit vulnerable freelancers.

-You need to be very keen and picky about the type of ad you choose and apply.
+You need to be very keen and picky about the type of ad you choose and apply to that job on Craigslist.

 Below are some red flags that should raise your eyebrows while browsing through Craigslist.